USEPA/haztrak/client/src/components/Ht/README.md

 # HT

-This directory contains a number of UI components for use in higher level components.
+This directory contains a number of UI components that wrap around lower level components to provide default styling or functionality.

 ## Overview